Customer Data Platform: The Definitive Guide

 • Respond in real time to new data and profile requests.

-Keeping the above in mind, a CDP enables companies to collect and store customer data from different sources, clean and unify that data, and then sync requisite data to downstream destinations.
+Keeping the above in mind, a CDP enables companies to collect and store from different sources, clean and unify that data, and then sync requisite data to downstream destinations.

 Therefore, a CDP must comprise the following components or tools: